Once you’ve created some tickets and the sales have started to roll in, it’s time to think about managing incoming orders and attendee lists.

 In this example, customers were asked for their phone number, a T-shirt size, and whether they will require valet service at the event.

-Different tickets for one event can have different attendee information settings, so the details for attendees may differ depending on what ticket type they bought or how much of the form they filled out.
+Different tickets for one event can have different attendee information settings, so the details for attendees may differ depending on which ticket they bought or how much of the form they filled out.

 If you want a full listing of all your attendee information, you can use the Export button to get a CSV file of all the data.